Crisis Grants

 - you're facing a gap in your normal income because of a redundancy or change at work

-To get a Crisis Grant you need to be on a low income - this doesn't mean you need to be on benefits.
+To get a Crisis Grant you need to be on a low income.
+This does not mean you need to be on benefits.

 What counts as a low income

-There is no figure that will be used to judge whether you have a low income.
-As a guide, if you're on one of the benefits below, or your income is about the same as someone who is, it's more likely you'll be able to get a Crisis Grant:
+There's no figure that confirms whether you've a low income.
+As a guide, if you're on one of the benefits below, or your income is about the same as someone who is, it's more likely you can get a Crisis Grant:

 - Income Support